seattleacademy/faceCam/README.md

         }
     }
 ```
-2. Create drawFaeRegonition function to create an place button with classScore
+2. Create drawFaceRegonition function to create an place button with classScore
  ```javascript
     function drawFaceRecognitionResults(results) {
         clearFaceNames()